How to use diagonal lines in photography composition for dynamic photos

 4. The bonus tip – triangles!

 You can’t have triangles without using diagonal lines in photography composition.
 Whenever a triangle is used in an image it creates both a sense of stability and a sense of tension.
-So triangles are excellent composition tools.

-The base of a triangle is a horizontal line, which is where the stability comes in.
-The two sides are of course diagonal lines, creating tension and interest.
 This is one of the reasons why arranging a family group in a triangle shape is ideal.

 When diagonal lines lead in from the sides of a photo and converge, several triangles are formed.
 All these lines lead the viewers’ eyes around the photo.